Denver Home Window Tinting Pricing

 Variables that Affect Installation Pricing

-Determining the total cost of an installation requires taking a few different expenses into calculation.
-Not only does the cost of the film have to be taken into consideration, but also the service being provided too.
-Here are just a few things that have to be considered:
+Determining the total cost of an installation requires taking a few different expenses into account.
+Both the cost of the film and the service being provided have to be taken into consideration.
+Here are just a few things that determine the cost:

-Cost of manufacture: How much a film costs to manufacture is an important part of calculating costs.
-Higher quality films are usually more expensive to manufacture, but are oftentimes far more effective.
+Cost of manufacture: How much a film costs to manufacture is an important part of calculating our price.
+Higher quality films are usually more expensive to manufacture but are often far more effective.

-Quality of service and warranty: Though a smaller company may be more affordable, the quality of service they provide could also not be as desirable as a well experienced, larger company.
+Quality of service and warranty: Though a smaller company may be more affordable, the quality of service they provide could be subpar compared to an experienced, larger company.
 More established companies also usually stand by their work and provide a solid warranty on their services.

 General Cost Estimate

-The following information can be used to determine the general cost of a certain type or style of film.
-Please note that actual cost may vary per project.
+The following information can be used to determine the general cost of a certain style of film.
+Please note that the actual cost may vary per project.

-Spectrally selective: Spectrally selective films only allow certain spectrums of light to enter your windows so your home stays bright without absorbing heat.
-These films typically range from $9-18/sq foot.
+Spectrally selective: Spectrally selective films only allow certain spectrums of light to enter your windows, so your home stays bright without absorbing heat.
+These films typically range from $9-18/sq ft.